-As we stated earlier in this blog post, the amount of time in between your criminal conviction and your child custody case will have an effect on the weight given to that conviction as far as evidence is concerned.
-If the conviction was from decades ago and was a one time occurrence the weight given to the conviction would likely be much less than a conviction from a year ago for a crime you have repeatedly committed.
+As we stated earlier in this blog post, the amount of time between your criminal conviction and your child custody case will affect the weight given to that conviction as far as evidence is concerned.
+If the conviction were from decades ago and was a one-time occurrence, the weight given to the conviction would likely be much less than a conviction from a year ago for a crime you have repeatedly committed.

-Likewise, if you had to serve longer sentences in prison then it is hard to convince a judge that you respect the law and wouldn't do anything to put your child in harm's way.
-If you have served multiple five year prison sentences in your past it is not difficult to assume that you are likely to do so again in the future.
+Likewise, if you had to serve longer sentences in prison, it is hard to convince a judge that you respect the law and wouldn't do anything to put your child in harm's way.
+If you have served multiple five-year prison sentences in your past, it is not difficult to assume that you are likely to do so again in the future.
 Who would your children live with during your sentence?
-How would their lives be effected by their parent serving time in prison?
+How would their lives be affected by their parent serving time in prison?
 These are all questions that a judge can avoid by limiting your future contact and rights to your children.

 Questions on the effect of criminal convictions on child custody cases?
 Contact the Law Office of Bryan Fagan, PLLC

-If you have questions about how your criminal history will effect a child custody case that you are involved in please contact the Law Office of Bryan Fagan, PLLC today.
+If you have questions about how your criminal history will affect a child custody case you are involved in, please contact the Law Office of Bryan Fagan, PLLC, today.
 We represent parents from all walks of life and do so with great pride.
-A consultation with one of our licensed family law attorneys is free of charge and are available six days per week here in our office.
+A consultation with one of our licensed family law attorneys is free of charge and is available six days per week here in our office.